The A-Z of MBS

 Parking is available for parents and visitors on the road outside the new classroom block or in the car park outside the Recreation Centre where the drop-off and pick up area is.
-Reserved staff car parking has been completed and is to the side of the administration block.
+Reserved staff car parking is to the side of the administration block.
 While the weather is nice, we encourage walking (or cycling for 10 year olds and older) in order to keep traffic congestion to a minimum outside the school.

 The school encourages parents to contribute to school programmes when appropriate.
 Parents may be asked to assist as tutors in Reading, Mathematics or Language, or to act as resource people in a variety of curriculum areas.
 Anyone interested in participating in the parent help programme is invited to contact the classroom teacher.
 All classroom helpers must sign the Mangawhai Beach School Parent Help document and be Police Vetted.
 All parents must report and sign in at the school office where they will be issued with a visitor’s badge.